-Over time the water collected behind dams will release greater amounts of methane, a greenhouse gas with even worse effects than carbon dioxide, according to a recent study.
+Over time, the water collected behind dams will release greater amounts of methane, a greenhouse gas with even worse effects than carbon dioxide, according to a recent study by researchers at WSU and the University of Quebec.

 “On a per mass basis, methane has a much stronger impact on climate than carbon dioxide does,” said John Harrison, professor in WSU’s School of the Environment in Vancouver and a co-author on the study.
 “The balance of greenhouse gases emitted from those systems is shifting from carbon dioxide to methane.
 That means that although the total amount of carbon-based gas is decreasing, the reservoirs’ net climate impact is increasing.”